More People Are Listening to Podcasts Than Ever Before

 • The personalities of the podcasters

-• The endless options for topics and interests
+• The endless range of topics and interests available

 Getting Started on a Podcast